 The one thing you should not do

-Don't generate a letter and submit it unread.
+Do not generate a letter and submit it unread.
 AI makes mistakes.
 Wrong company names.
 Hallucinated job titles.
 Accomplishments pulled from the wrong context.
 Every letter needs a human pass before it goes out.

 The AI gives you a starting point.
-What you do with it, the editing, the personal details, the company-specific research, is what makes the letter worth reading.
+What you do with it (the editing, the personal details, the company-specific research) is what makes the letter worth reading.

 Related reading: